-If you did not got the grades you were expecting, or applied late, you can still apply for university courses through a process called 'clearing'.
+Not quite the A-level grades you were expecting?
+Fear not.
+You can still apply for university courses through a process called 'clearing'.

-You may also consider clearing if you've had a change of heart about an offer you received from a university.
+You may also consider clearing if you've had a change of heart about an offer you received from a university, or applied late.

 How does it work?